hbougdal/PrtgDevicesUploader/README.md

 # USE IT ON YOUR OWN RISK
 This script takes a list of IPs/hostame in a CSV file and create corresponding devices in PRTG.The script checks first if the device exists in PRTG before adding it.
 It also starts monitoring on each added device.
+The script generates an Excel file wwith a summary of devices which have been added into PRTG.

 # REQUIREMENTS
 This script is developed and test in Python 2.7.13.
 The python package "xlsxwriter" (https://pypi.python.org/pypi/XlsxWriter) shall be installed.